Last Updated on

 One of the most preferred destinations when it comes to setting up a new business or expanding an already existing one is the United Arab Emirates.
 The country is home to one of the fastest-growing economies and offers wonderful opportunities in terms of work, whether it is a regular job or setting up a business.
 However, if you aren’t a citizen of Dubai and wish to embark on a business venture there, there are a set of rules and regulations which you must adhere to.
 It is crucial that you follow every step and provide all the correct information when applying for a work/business visa or else you might not be allowed entry in the Dubai.
 One of the prerequisites to getting a visa and subsequently setting up a business in Dubai is document attestation.

 What is Attestation?

-Why is Document Attestation Important When Setting Up a New Business in the UAE?
+Why is Document Attestation Important When Setting Up a New Business in Dubai?

 Documents You Need to Have Attested